Landon Knack: Professional career

 Knack was added to the Dodgers 40-man roster on November 14, 2023, in order to be protected from the Rule 5 draft and he made the Dodgers' Opening Day roster for the 2024 season.
 However, he did not pitch in either of the Dodgers two games in Seoul, South Korea as part of the MLB World Tour and was optioned back to Oklahoma City for the start of the minor league season.
 Knack drew the start for Oklahoma City on opening day and struck out six in five scoreless innings.
 He was promoted to the majors again and made his debut as the starting pitcher against the Washington Nationals on April 17, allowing two runs on four hits with one walk and four strikeouts.
 His first MLB strikeout was of Nick Senzel.
 He picked up his first major league win on April 24, also against the Nationals.
 Overall, Knack was 3–5 with a 3.65 ERA in 15 games (12 starts) with 69 strikeouts in the majors and 4–3 with a 3.71 ERA in 14 games (12 starts) in the minors.

 Knack made the postseason roster for the Dodgers and pitched one scoreless inning in the National League Division Series (NLDS).
 However, he struggled in his next appearance, in Game 2 of the National League Championship Series (NLCS), allowing five runs on five hits and three walks in only two innings.
 In the 2024 World Series, Knack pitched four innings in Game 4, allowing one run on two hits and one walk, while striking out two.
 The Dodgers won the series in five games over the New York Yankees.

 In the 2025 season, Knack made seven starts for the Dodgers (and three relief appearances), with a 3–2 record and 4.89 ERA.
 He spent most of the season with Oklahoma City, where he made 21 appearances (18 starts) with a 6–6 record and 7.01 ERA.

+Knack began the 2026 campaign on the injured list due to an intercostal strain.
+He was transferred to the 60-day injured list on April 28, 2026.
+Knack was activated for his season debut on July 11.